 Put-in-Bay played a major role in the War of 1812 between the US and England.
 The waters around Put-in-Bay were the location of United States Navy commander Oliver Hazard Perry.
-He sailed from the port of Put-in-Bay on September 10, 1813 to engage a British naval squadron commanded by Captain Robert Heriot Barclay just north of South Bass Island in the “Battle of Lake Erie”.
+He sailed from the port of Put-in-Bay with 10 vessels on September 10, 1813 to engage a British naval squadron of 6 vessels commanded by Captain Robert Heriot Barclay just north of South Bass Island in the “Battle of Lake Erie”.

 Put-in-Bay Information tells us that after defeating the British, Perry ripped off the back of an envelope and wrote.
 “Dear Gen’l: — We have met the enemy and they are ours; two ships, two brigs, one schooner and one sloop.
 Yours with great respect and esteem, O.H.
 Perry.”
 Perry’s victory in the War of 1812 in the “Battle of Lake Erie” helped to secure the Northwest for the United States.
 Perry was also thrust into the spotlight of the American people and he was seen as a national hero.
 This all lead to his promotion to captain following his victory.

 Put-in-Bay is the most popular summer resort and recreation destination in Lake Erie.
 With plenty of events, bars, restaurants, and shops, there is plenty to do on Put-in-Bay for the whole family!
 Two ferry services connect the island with the mainland.
 In addition, boats also run between Kelleys Island, Port Clinton, Middle Bass Island, Lorain, and Sandusky, Ohio.
 Hundreds of thousands of tourists make their way to Put-in-Bay every year and our Put-in-Bay Information helps out greatly!

 Our main tourist season starts in early April when our fishermen friends arrive from as far away as North Dakota.
 This is also when the Put-in-Bay Taxis and the island ferries start running.
 Finally, the season ends on Halloween weekend with Ohio’s biggest Halloween Costume Contest at Mr. Ed’s.
-With so many Put in Bay attractions and other special events occurring every weekend there is a Put-in-Bay event schedule and calendar is available here on our website.
+With so many Put in Bay attractions and other special events occurring every weekend there is a Put-in-Bay event schedule and calendar available here on our website.